mmgrt/bitnami-openldap-arm64/README.md

 > Play around with `configure` and see if your args are correct by using the `--no-create` arg.. when added, the `configure` will just check against your system and displays errors without writing any config/ cache files.
+>
+> You can always use `make clean` to remove your choices and start fresh.